-When a firearm is shot, in addition to the projectile(s), a mass of debris comes out the muzzle.
-These gunshot residues (GSR) can include various primer residues, residues from projectiles, and partially burned and unburned gun powered particles.
-The examination and analysis of GSR on items of evidence can allow determinations to be made as to weather a hole or defect is consistent with being caused by a bullet (or other firearm-related projectiles).
+When a firearm is shot, in addition to the projectile(s), a mass of debris comes out of the muzzle.
+These gunshot residues (GSR) can include various primer residues, residues from projectiles, and partially burned and unburned gun-powered particles.
+The examination and analysis of GSR on items of evidence can allow determinations to be made as to whether a hole or defect is consistent with being caused by a bullet (or other firearm-related projectiles).
 In a crime lab equipped with an IXRF ATLAS series microEDXRF (micro-XRF) spectrometer, a forensic scientist can examine patterns of GSR on items of evidence to determine muzzle-to-target distance and other parameters of interest.

 Gun Shot Residue